-GS1 Canada is pleased to bring you the holiday edition of Food for Thought.
-With every edition, we bring you the latest insights, news and trends across the grocery and foodservice industries.
+GS1 Canada is pleased to bring you the Q1 issue of Food for Thought.
+With every edition, we provide the latest insights, news and trends across the grocery and foodservice industries.

 For more information about the Health Canada food labelling changes, click here.